-Artist Chris DeRubeis keeps most of his techniques for creating his unique metal art to himself, but opened up to Park West Gallery to give a glimpse into how he developed his “Abstract Sensualism®” and his own personal style.
+Artist Chris DeRubeis keeps most of his techniques for creating his unique metal art to himself, but he recently opened up to Park West Gallery about how he developed his trademark “Abstract Sensualism®” and his own personal style.

-There are many “-isms” and movements in art, whether it’s Cubism, Impressionism or Surrealism.
-DeRubeis’ art comes close to Abstract Expressionism, but this didn’t quite capture what DeRubeis desires to convey.
+There are many “-isms” in art, whether it’s Cubism, Impressionism or Surrealism.
+DeRubeis’ art comes close to Abstract Expressionism, but the term didn’t quite capture what DeRubeis wanted to convey.
 Instead of giving up, he invented his own “-ism.”

 He calls his artistic style Abstract Sensualism®, which is characterized by the way his art reflects and moves in the light and its sleek, sexy curves and imagery.

 “I like the movements that the grinds on the metal have with all the sweeps and curves, and all the soft, sensual movement lines,” he says.